aws-samples/aws-serverless-security-workshop/docs/00-initial-setup/README.md

 * A **S3 bucket** you will later use for packaging and uploading lambda function code
 * A **Security Group** that will be used by the lambda functions

-Choose the option and click it to follow instructions according to your situation:
+**Choose and click on the option below according to your situation and follow its instructions:**

 <details>
 <summary><strong> Option 1: If you are using AWS Event Engine </strong></summary><p>